Kelvin-Helmholtz instability of AB interface in superfluid 3He: Experimental method

 \subsection{Measuring procedures}

-With continuous wave excitation the entire NMR line can be displayed by sweeping the polarization field.
-In a KH instability event the line shape changes discontinuously, as some NMR absorption is shifted from the high-field edge of the signal to the Larmor edge at low-field, while the total integrated NMR absorption remains constant.
-As shown in Fig.~\ref{KH-Steps}, a prominent NMR signal can be retrieved from a single instability event.
-In this figure the NMR absorption is recorded continuously close to the Larmor edge, where the absorption increases discontinuously when the rotation velocity is increased at a slow rate past the consecutive KH instabilities.
-The first signal discontinuity defines the KH critical rotation velocity $\Omega_\mathrm{c}$, while the succession of the following new instability events defines the critical line
+We use continuous wave excitation for recording the NMR spectrum, by sweeping the polarization field.
+In a KH instability event the B-phase line shape changes discontinuously, as some NMR absorption is shifted to the Larmor edge, while the total integrated NMR absorption remains constant.
+As seen in Fig.~\ref{KH-Steps}, the resulting signal from a single instability event is quite prominent.
+Here the NMR absorption is recorded continuously close to the Larmor edge, where the absorption increases discontinuously when $\Omega$ is increased at a slow rate past the consecutive KH instabilities.
+The first discontinuity defines the critical velocity $\Omega_\mathrm{c}$, while the succession of the following new instability events defines the critical line

 where the KH critical flow velocity $v_\mathrm{c}$ is a constant and $N(\Omega)$ is the number of vortices which have broken through the AB interface by the time rotation has been increased to the value $\Omega \geq \Omega_\mathrm{c}$.
 The dashed line has been fitted to the critical end points of the staircase pattern and provides the slope $\Delta N/\Delta \Omega = 2 \pi R_\mathrm{eff}^2/\kappa$ which yields $R_\mathrm{eff} = \sqrt {{\kappa \over {2 \pi}} {{\Delta N} \over {\Delta \Omega} } } \approx 2.5\,$mm.
 It should be compared to the cylinder radius $R = 3\,$mm.